jeffpape/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/jeffpape/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the numpy library to calculate summary statistics of the traffic signs data set:
+I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799 images.
+* The size of training set is ?
-* The size of validation set is 4410 images.
+* The size of the validation set is ?
-* The size of test set is 12630 images.
+* The size of test set is ?
-* The shape of a traffic sign image is 32 pixels x 32 pixels by 3 colors.
+* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is 43 sign types.
+* The number of unique classes/labels in the data set is ?

 ####2.
+Include an exploratory visualization of the dataset.

-Include an exploratory visualization of the dataset and identify where the code is in your code file.
+Here is an exploratory visualization of the data set.
+It is a bar chart showing how the data ...

-The code for this step is contained in code cells from 3 to 5 (In[3] to In[5]) of the IPython notebook.

-10 random images for each sign class are shown in the output of code cell 4 (In[4]) The bar chart shows number of occurrences for each sign type in the training data set.

-![alt text][VisualizationImage]
+![alt text][image1]

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-The code for this step is contained in code cells from 6 to 21 (In[6] to In[21]) of the IPython notebook.

-I converted the images to grayscale because the signs are not distinctive based on their sign color, but they are distinctive by the shapes and images they use.
-In other words, no 2 sign types only differ by the colors they employ.

-I used Contrast Limited Adaptive Histogram Equalization (CLAHE) in the skimage.exposure library to adjusted the images' intensities.
+As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling and intensity correction.
+Here is an example of a traffic sign image before and after grayscaling.

-![alt text][SampleTrafficSign]
-![alt text][SampleTrafficSignGray]
+![alt text][image2]

 As a last step, I normalized the image data because ...